MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/best-practices-analyzer/Best-Practices-Analyzer-for-Hyper-V.md

 For more details about Best Practices Analyzer and scans, see [Best Practices Analyzer](http://go.microsoft.com/fwlink/?LinkId=122786).

 ## About Hyper-V
 Hyper-V lets you run multiple operating systems at the same time on one physical computer, by running each one in a virtual machine.
 Virtual machines can help you use your computing resources more efficiently and flexibly.
-For more about Hyper-V, see [Hyper-V on Windows Server 2016 Technical Preview](../Hyper-V-on-Windows-Server.md).
+For more about Hyper-V, see [Hyper-V on Windows Server 2016](../Hyper-V-on-Windows-Server.md).